nens/threedi-docs/source/i_running_a_simulation.rst

 Structure controls
 ==================

 Several structure properties can be changed during the simulation, such as the crest or gate level, pump capacity or discharge coefficients.
-These properties can be changed directly (using a time control), or rules can be defined to let these properties react dynamically to changes in water level, volume, discharge, or flow velocity.
+These properties can be changed directly (using a timed control), or rules can be defined to let these properties react dynamically to changes in water level, volume, discharge, or flow velocity.
 See :ref:`control` for more information.

 From simulation template
 ------------------------